 Author: David Owen

-I received a free review copy from Atom Books in exchange for an honest review.
+I received a free review copy from the publisher in exchange for an honest review.

 Meet Alex Neptune, the boy with the power of the ocean in his hands – a brand-new hero for fans of Percy Jackson and Dragon Realm!
 For as long as Alex Neptune can remember, the ocean has been trying to kill him.
 So he’s not too happy when a bunch of sea creatures drag him to the abandoned aquarium on the hill, where an imprisoned water dragon needs his help.
 But how can he say no to a magical creature?
 Recruiting his tech-genius best friend Zoe, legend-lover Anil, a sharp-shooting octopus, three acrobatic otters and a thieving seagull, Alex plots a heist to break the dragon out.
 And suddenly discovers the power of the ocean at his fingertips…

 Alex Neptune: Dragon Thief is the incredible debut middle grade from David Owen.
 Its the first installment and it is everything!
 It’s fun, action-packed and full of adventure, friendship and a water dragon!
 Who doesn’t love a good dragon book?!
 I definitely want otters and an octopus as friends, this was definitely a highlight of the book for me.
 Who wouldn’t want one?